woq-blended/woq.github.io/_posts/2014-06-07-quo-vadis-woq.markdown

 technologies.
 A change that I do more than welcome from the bottom of my heart.
 I was lucky in the last couple of years to be involved with many open source projects - [Active MQ](http://activemq.apache.org), [Apache Camel](http://camel.apache.org), [Apache Karaf](http://karaf.apache.org), [Akka](http://akka.io),[HawtIO](http://hawt.io) - just to name a few.
-However, due to certain roles I had during my time as an employee, I was still involved with legacy technologies.
+However, due to certain roles I had during my time as an employee, I was still involved with closed source technologies.

 As a result, one important aspect for the future of the _Way of Quality_ is